ctheilman92/Gym-Site-IP-/README.md

 ## for divided workloads.
 use this master as a starting point

-::> create a <fork> this repository to make your own branch repository specific for your tasks.
+::> create a fork from master repository to make your own repo specific for your tasks.

 ::> once work is ready to add to master branch. <pull request> to origin/master.